sderosiaux/react-stack-step-by-step/README.md

 ],
 ```

-The plugins will add the generic webpack HR code that will react to the updates.
+The plugins will add the generic webpack HR code that can handle module updates in the browser.

 The entrypoint `webpack-hot-middleware/client` simply refers to the file `node_modules/webpack-hot-middleware/client.js`.
-It is injected in the same bundle by webpack.
-This is the one that handle the SSE with `webpack-hot-middleware` and intercept the updates.
+It is there to be injected in the bundle by webpack.
+This is the one that handles the SSE with `webpack-hot-middleware` and intercept the updates.

 ## Details